Olivier-Boudeville/Ceylan-Myriad/doc/Ceylan-Myriad-Layer-technical-manual-english.rst

 - seems neither provided by the Erlang `built-in modules <http://erlang.org/doc/man_index.html>`_ nor by this ``Myriad`` layer
 - is generic-enough, simple and requires no special prerequisite

-please either enrich our ``*_utils.erl`` helpers, or add new general services!
+please either enrich our ``*_utils.erl`` `helpers <https://github.com/Olivier-Boudeville/Ceylan-Myriad/tree/master/src/utils>`_, or add new general services!

 .. _contribution:

-In such a case, we would prefer that, in contributed code:
+In such a case, we would prefer that, in contributed code, the Myriad `Text Conventions`_ and `Coding Practices`_ are respected.

-- Myriad code style is, as much as possible, respected (regarding naming, spacing, code/comments/blank line ratios, etc.)
-- lines stop no later than their 80th character
-- whitespaces be removed (ex: one may use the ``whitespace.el`` Emacs mode)

 Thanks in advance, and have fun with Myriad!